yieldbot/adi/README.md

 [adi "0.1.5"]
 ```

+### TODOS
+- Break up the readme into sizable chunks
+- Do self reference tutorials

 ### First Steps

 Lets show off some things we can do with adi.
 We start off by defining a user account and gradually add more features as we go along.

 #### Step 1
 Fire up nrepl/emacs/vim and load `adi.core`.